 Add a Translation Memory Source

-Account Owners and Project Managers can add a translation memory, translation memory group, or translation memory exchange (TMX) file to a leverage configuration.
-Doing so makes completed translations from that source available to projects using the leverage configuration.
+You can add a translation memory, translation memory group, or translation memory exchange (TMX) file to a leverage configuration.
+Doing so makes completed translations from that translation memory source available to projects using the leverage configuration.

 - Go to Linguistic Assets